natashatyt888/Writeups-for-CTF/2020-Govtech-Stack-The-Flags/OSINT/Only-Time-Will-Tell/README.md

 ### Step 1 - Location verification with some Google-fu and maps

 From the photograph, we can clearly see that this was taken at Speaker's Corner in Hong Lim Park, a prominent landmark in Singapore.
-Even if we didn't know this prior to this, a quick Google search for `"Speaker's Corner singapore"` would bring up [this Wikipedia article about Speaker's Corner](https://en.wikipedia.org/wiki/Speakers%27_Corner,_Singapore), and a [very similar image](https://cdn.i-scmp.com/sites/default/files/d8/images/methode/2019/07/12/a9cb401e-a3bb-11e9-9a3c-98259c87fba2_image_hires_125138.JPG) with the same buildings in the background.
+Even if we didn't have this prior knowledge, a quick Google search for `"Speaker's Corner singapore"` would bring up [this Wikipedia article about Speaker's Corner](https://en.wikipedia.org/wiki/Speakers%27_Corner,_Singapore), and a [very similar image](https://cdn.i-scmp.com/sites/default/files/d8/images/methode/2019/07/12/a9cb401e-a3bb-11e9-9a3c-98259c87fba2_image_hires_125138.JPG) with the same buildings in the background.

 Time to see if the coordinates from the EXIF data were correct.
 Putting those values into Google Maps/Earth reveals that yes, this is indeed the correct place.